 We seek to understand what factors threaten healthy development, and what factors promote or enhance it.
 We want to know which programs and policies work to the benefit or detriment of children and youth—and how to make them better.

 - Prove it.

 We evaluate programs and interventions with several goals in mind: to improve services and outcomes; to build the evidence base that will inspire new innovations; to enhance accountability; and to help programs focus on what is best for children.
 Our evaluations are rigorous, collaborative, dynamic, and relevant to policy and programs.
 We recognize that new evidence and changing circumstances require revisions to program models and evaluation strategies.

 Programs use our research findings to expand effectively or to better allocate resources to provide the most benefit to children and youth.
 Our work also builds the evidence base necessary for the field to design new program models and adapt proven interventions to new populations.
 In an era of limited resources, funders and policymakers want to invest in programs that are evidence-based.

-We recognize the importance of sharing the results of our research to practitioners, policymakers, funding organizations, and the public.
-We continuously publish and distribute research reports, briefs and E-News updates to communicate knowledge and insights on children, youth, and families.
-We also convene meetings and webinars to bring together experts to discuss the well-being of our children and youth.
+We recognize the importance of sharing the results of our research with practitioners, policymakers, funding organizations, and the public.
+We distribute results to communicate knowledge and insights on children, youth, and families.
+We also bring together experts to discuss the well-being of our children and youth.